-Disclaimer: This page houses important information and resources pertaining to COVID-19 during pregnancy and while breastfeeding, including links to our evidence-based Fact Sheets.
+Disclaimer: This page houses important COVID-19 information.
+Resources pertain to COVID-19 and COVID-19 vaccines during pregnancy and while breastfeeding, including links to our evidence-based Fact Sheets.
 However, the resources here should not replace the care and advice of a medical professional.

 Join Our COVID-19 Study

-If you’re pregnant and have known or suspected COVID-19 infection or exposure, please consider enrolling into our observational study to give moms-to-be better answers about COVID-19 during pregnancy.
+If you’re pregnant and have or had a known COVID-19 infection during pregnancy, or if you have received any dose of a COVID-19 vaccine while pregnant, please consider enrolling into our observational study to give parents-to-be better answers about COVID-19 during pregnancy.
 You will not be asked to take or change any medications, and you can participate from the comfort of your home.
 For more info, download our study flyer for participants (English & Spanish) or for healthcare providers.

-Please see our library of resources below on COVID-19 exposure during pregnancy and breastfeeding.
+Please see our library of COVID-19 information resources below on exposures and vaccines during pregnancy and breastfeeding.

 Related Fact Sheets